Illuminati: Modern Illuminati

-Several recent and present-day fraternal organisations claim to be descended from the original Bavarian Illuminati and openly use the name "Illuminati".
-Some of these groups use a variation on the name "The Illuminati Order" in the name of their own organisations, while others, such as the Ordo Templi Orientis, have "Illuminati" as a grade within their organisation's hierarchy.
+Several recent and present-day fraternal orders claim to be descended from the original Bavarian Illuminati and openly use the name "Illuminati".
+Some of these groups use a variation on the name "The Illuminati Order" in the name of their own organisations, while others, such as Ordo Templi Orientis, have Epopt or Perfect Pontiff of the Illuminati as a grade within their organisation's degree structure.
 However, there is no evidence that these present-day groups have any real connection to the historic order.
 They have not amassed significant political power or influence and most, rather than trying to remain secret, promote unsubstantiated links to the Bavarian Illuminati as a means of attracting membership.

+Some modern researchers argue that while these contemporary groups lack historical continuity with the Bavarian Illuminati, they often borrow selectively from its documented structure and symbolism.

 Legacy

-The Illuminati did not survive their suppression in Bavaria.
+The original Illuminati did not survive suppression in Bavaria.
 Their further mischief and plottings in the work of Barruel and Robison must be thus considered as the invention of the writers.
-Despite this, they have been featured in many modern conspiracy theories predicated on their survival.

-Conspiracy theorists and writers such as Mark Dice have argued that the Illuminati have survived to this day.

-Many conspiracy theories propose that world events are being controlled and manipulated by a secret society calling itself the Illuminati.
-Conspiracy theorists have claimed that many notable people were or are members of the Illuminati.
-Presidents of the United States are a common target for such claims.
+Despite this, many modern conspiracy theories propose that world events are being controlled and manipulated by a secret society calling itself the Illuminati.
+Some of the historical events conspiracy theorists falsely claim were orchestrated by the Illuminati include the French Revolution, the 1800 United States presidential election, and the assassination of John F. Kennedy.

-Other theorists contend that a variety of historical events were orchestrated by the Illuminati, from the French Revolution, the Battle of Waterloo and the assassination of U.S. President John F. Kennedy, to an alleged communist plot to hasten the "New World Order" by infiltrating the Hollywood film industry.